gcao2405/efrei-2023-st2-tst-prj/README.md

 1. Start to automate tests from the last sequence, but *take your time*, I want to see **maintainable test code**.

-## Sequence 4 - using the backend code
+## Sequence 4 - integration tests

-1. Follow the instructions in backend/README.md to setup and run the Python backend
-1. Choose a library in the same language you used for playwright to make http requests
-1. Choose a library in the same language you used for playwright to query the sqlite db
+1. Choose a language and add missing integration tests
-1. Write some tests by making HTTP requests directly and querying the db
-1. Consider what it would take to use white-box testing
-1. Can you think of other ideas to reduce the number of bugs in this application?

 ## Finale